 Vertical Thinking

 When width is limited, height becomes an advantage.
 Two-storey homes allow for living areas below and quiet spaces above.
 This separation enhances privacy and flexibility while keeping outdoor areas free for entertaining and light.
+Height pays off inside the rooms too: a raked ceiling or a double-height void can make a narrow living zone feel far larger than its footprint, and choosing the right ceiling type is part of the same vertical thinking.

 Privacy and Connection